eclipse-archived/smarthome/tools/binding-docu-generator/README.md

 Execute `mvn org.eclipse.smarthome.tools:binding-docu-generator:$VERSION:generate-docu`.
 This will generate a file named README.md in the directory of your binding.

+You can take a look at a generated readme [here](README-example.md).

 ## Customizing the README

 If you want to customize the generated readme, create a file named `README.md.mustache` in the directory of your binding.
 This template is using the